Women in combat: Tactical concerns

 In a similar vein, Melody Kemp mentions that the Australian military has also voiced similar concerns saying their soldiers "are reluctant to take women on reconnaissance or special operations, as they fear that in the case of combat or discovery, their priority will be to save the women and not to complete the mission.
 Thus while men might be able to be programmed to kill, it is not as easy to program men to neglect women."

-Grossman also notes that Islamic militants rarely, if ever, surrender to female soldiers.
-Similarly, Iraqi and Afghan civilians are often not intimidated by female soldiers.

 Combat support

 In modern warfare, however, where "winning minds" and gaining intelligence can prove more important at times than enemy casualties, having female soldiers serving alongside a combat unit may have some advantages.
 For example, the use of female US military personnel attached to combat units specifically for the purpose of performing culturally sensitive searches such as in the USMC Lioness program which used female Marines to search females at checkpoints both on the Iraq-Syrian border and inside urban areas.
 Another example is the US Army Cultural Support Teams (CSTs) that accompany special operations teams and work alongside them providing access to the needs of and information and from local community women in communities where contact between male soldiers and civilian women is culturally fraught.

 Women made a huge impact in 2010 when the United States Army began utilizing Female Engagement Teams in Afghanistan.
 The main purpose for these teams was to engage more female populations where such combat was not possible by male service members.
 These teams perform a number of duties, including intelligence gathering, relationship building, and humanitarian efforts.

 There is evidence showing women in both Iraq and Afghanistan have had considerable success in acquiring intelligence from children and women.
 In these cases, the US military adheres to local customs for the purposes of counterinsurgency, whereby males are not permitted to talk to women who are not in their family or are not married to them.